rgammans/timeline/README.rst

 Dependencies
 ------------

-Uses the babel compiler (npm install -g babel )
+Uses the webpack, babel compiler and few other bit and pieces to make webpack handle other assets.

-Builds are managed with make.
+Builds are done through 'npm run-script build'

-Dependencies are managed with Bower..
+Dependencies are managed with npm.

 Getting Started
 ---------------

-make sure you have a node environment with bower and babel.
+Make sure you have a node environment, I recommend at least node V5.8 so the npx command is available.

-To do this on a linux box I recommended running the following:-
+If you don't want to or can't install a recent version on node, but have reasonably up to date version of python you can use nodeenv.

 .. code:: bash